-In addition to school budgets, each year, DCPS develops a central services budget.
-In determining the Central Office budget, DCPS carefully examines the supports Central Office provides to schools.
+In addition to school budgets, each year, DCPS develops a Central Services budget.
+In determining the Central Services budget, DCPS carefully examines the supports Central Services provides to schools.
 Specifically:

 - DCPS conducts public engagement throughout the fall to seek stakeholder input on budget priorities.
 For example, DCPS hosts an annual Public Budget Hearing and an annual Student Budget Hearing.

 - DCPS leaders review DCPS’ Capital Commitment goals and seek alignment with their workstreams.

 - Leaders review legal and compliance mandates (e.g. providing human resources supports such as benefits onboarding) related to their offices.

 The role of Central Services at DC Public Schools is to promote equity, set a clear standard for excellence, and support schools in meeting those expectations.
 DCPS’ Central Services supports schools through different investments, including: